GrammaticalFramework/gf-rgl/src/morphodict/README.md

 If function names are formed by the API function `PGF.mkCId`, these conventions are automatically followed.

+## Coding conventions

+To enable easy ocular and automatic inspection,
+- write one entry per line, each prefixed by `fun` or `lin` keyword
+- sort the entries alphabetically
+- use paradigms with enough many arguments to make the characteristic forms explicit

+To guarantee compatibility with the rest of the RGL and application grammars,
+- paradigms used should be imported from `Paradigms` and `MakeStructural` rather than defined in `MorphoDict` itself
+- import of *low-level modules* such as `Res` should be avoided
+- `MorphoDict` should be self-contained, i.e. not inherit from other modules such as `Structural` or `Irreg`.
+But it is OK to `open` them in a qualified mode to use when defining linearizations.

 ## Bootstrapping with `MkMorphoDict`

 THIS WAS AN EARLY EXPERIMENT, TO BE UPDATED